daqnal/apologetics.club/content/posts/defense/the-epicurean-trilemma/index.md

 ![img name](trilemma.webp)

 A trilemma is a difficult choice between three unacceptable options.
-Attributed to pre-Christ Greek philosopher [Epicurus](https://en.wikipedia.org/wiki/Epicurus), this trilemma seems to make the omnipowerful and omni-loving God illogical by offering three compromising but logically consistent options.
+Attributed to pre-Christ Greek philosopher [Epicurus](https://en.wikipedia.org/wiki/Epicurus) but popularized by [David Hume](https://en.wikipedia.org/wiki/David_Hume), this trilemma seems to make the omnipowerful and omni-loving God illogical by offering three compromising but logically consistent options.

 Here are the premises: